 The incidence of feline giardiasis is relatively low in North America (about five to fifteen percent), but it can sometimes wreak havoc in catteries, shelters, and some multi-cat households; in short, wherever a large number of cats share space.
 Also, cats with outdoor access may ingest the organism by drinking water from a stream or pond, particularly in agricultural areas.

 Giardia cysts can be identified in a fecal smear under a microscope.
 Since cysts are shed in stools sporadically, several different fecal samples may be needed for a positive identification.
 Special stains may be needed, as the organism can sometimes be elusive.

 Vets may need to use a zinc sulfate flotation solution, though they may also be able to see the giardia on a smear.
 Another tool for identifying giardia is called an ELISA test.
 This test looks for the presence of antibodies to giardia in the cat's feces.
 Since Giardia can be hard to diagnose, a cat with giardiasis symptoms may be treated for giardia even without a definitive diagnosis on the basis of medical history and symptoms.

-Cats almost always recover fully from giardiasis, though cats with underlying conditions may find it harder to recover.
-Sever diarrhea and vomiting can cause dehydration, which is particularly dangerous for cats.
-During the process of recovery, it may be necessary to take special steps to be sure your cat is properly hydrated.
+Severe diarrhea and vomiting can cause dehydration, which is particularly dangerous for cats, so it may be necessary to take special steps to be sure your cat is properly hydrated during recovery.

 How to Prevent Giardiasis

 Scrupulous scooping, cleaning, and disinfecting of litter boxes will help prevent the spread of giardia to other cats.
 A 30:1 solution of chlorine bleach may be effective for litter boxes, and some catteries advocate steam cleaning of all surfaces where giardia cysts might be present.